Cardless ATM Withdrawal: What It Is and How It Works | SoFi

 Less Contact

-In these times when there are still concerns about COVID-19 and germs in general, not having to insert your card into an ATM is a plus.
+In these times when there are still some concerns about COVID-19 and germs in general, not having to insert your card into an ATM is a plus.
 Less touching of surfaces that have seen a lot of potentially germy fingertips can be a good way to go.

 Security

-You may sleep easier at night because there’s no chance of card skimming because you’re not swiping your card.
+You may sleep easier at night because there’s no chance of card skimming since you’re not swiping your card.
 What’s more, you may be able to avoid entering your PIN.
 That’s a plus since you don’t have to worry about hidden cameras or lurkers getting your digits.

 Cons of a Cardless Cash Withdrawal